global-121/121-platform/services/121-service/WORKFLOWS.md

    2. Select one of the "`Instance: *`", "`FSP: *`" or "`Program: *`" resources.
    3. Click the "**[ Update source file ]**"-button and use the edited, English only version.

-### Add initial whatsApp message to Twilio approved messages
+### Add initial WhatsApp message & translations to Twilio approved messages

 1. Go to <https://www.twilio.com/console/sms/whatsapp/templates>
-2. Find 'voucher_double_new_line_dynamic' and click 'Add translations'.
+2. Find `notifications_whatsapp_payment` or `notifications_whatsapp_payment_multiple` and click '_Add translations_'.
 3. Select the new language.
-4. Copy-paste the `notifications[languageCOde].whatsappPayment` property from the appropriate `program-<program>.json` in `services/121-service/seed-data/`
+4. Copy-paste the `notifications[languageCOde].whatsappPayment` (or `whatsappPaymentMultiple`) property from the appropriate `program-<program>.json` in `services/121-service/seed-data/`
 5. Change any coded newlines (`\n`) to actual new lines using Enter.
-6. Remove any escape characters, e.g. '`..reply \“yes\” to..`' becomes '`..reply “yes” to..`'
+6. Remove any escape characters, e.g. '`..reply \"yes\" to..`' becomes '`..reply "yes" to..`'
 7. Fix any other code-problems there might be.
 8. Save.
 It might take a few hours for the message to be approved.
+9. Make sure the [Twilio Sandbox Configuration](https://www.twilio.com/console/sms/whatsapp/sandbox) is set-up to point to the Test-VM and you've joined the sandbox with the number you'r going to register a PA with.
-9. Test this by registering a PA on the test-vm in the new language.
-Then include and send a payment from the HO-portal.
-You should receive the whatsApp-message in the right language.
+10. Test by registering a PA on the Test-VM in the new language.
+Include the PA and send a payment from the HO-portal.
+11. You should receive the WhatsApp-message in the chosen language.
+12. Reply in the WhatsApp sandbox-conversation to trigger calls to the "incoming"-endpoint on the Test-VM

 ---